KusionStack/kusionstack.io/docs/operating/introduction/introduction.md

 ## Future works

 KusionStack Operating project is currently in its early stages.
-Our goal is to simplify platform development. we will continue building in areas such as application operations, observability, and insight.
+Our goal is to simplify platform development.
+We will continue building in areas such as application operations, observability, and insight.
 We hope the Operating will make it easier for you to build platforms.